tribblix/build/patches/openjdk20/README.txt

 See also README-zero.txt for note on a project zero variant.

+20.0.1

+Needed to include <limits.h> in jdk20u-jdk-20.0.1-ga/src/java.base/share/native/libjava/jni_util.c
+to make sure that INT_MAX is defined.
+See illumos-port-22.patch

 20+29, 20+30, 20+31, 20+32, 20+33

 No changes; now in rampdown phase 2